 The Eucharist is the source and summit of the Christian life.
 The other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it.
 For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself, our Pasch. - Catechism of the Catholic Church, 1324

 Worship of the Eucharist at St. Brendan

 At St. Brendan, we strive to prioritize the celebration of Sunday Mass.
 It is on Sunday, the day of Christ's Resurrection, when we gather to offer the divine sacrifice of the Mass, to worship and receive Christ in the Eucharist, to learn about our faith and support one another in it, and to renew our desire to serve those in need.

 In addition to weekend and weekday Masses, St. Brendan has a small chapel where the Eucharist is reserved for adoration in the tabernacle.
 Members of the parish are encouraged to make visits at any time or even to sign up for a schedule hour of adoration.

-Wednesdays following the morning Mass, the Blessed Sacrament is exposed for adoration in the church.
-This concludes with the rite of Benediction at 2:45pm.
+The Blessed Sacrament is exposed for adoration in the church Wednesdays at 2pm.
+This concludes with the rite of Benediction at 2:55pm.